Johnkayode/hooks.io/README.md

 ## Documentation
 ### Source
-Sources send webhook events ingested to into the service.
+Sources send webhook events ingested into the service.
 For example, Paystack, a payment gateway can be the source for your payments and orders services in your e-commerce project.

 ### Endpoint